jundalisay/sp/content/en/research/aristotle/physics/book-8/chapter-03.md

 compulsory motion, if it is impossible that a thing can be at rest before being set in motion unnaturally.
 This theory, then, does away with becoming and perishing.

-Moreover, motion, it would seem, is generally thought to be a sort of becoming and perishing, for that to which a thing changes comes to be, or occupancy of it comes to be, and that from which a thing changes ceases to be, or there ceases to be occupancy of it.
+Motion is generally a sort of becoming and perishing.

+That to which a thing changes comes to be, or occupancy of it comes to be, and that from which a thing changes ceases to be, or there ceases to be occupancy of it.

-It is clear, therefore, that there are cases of occasional motion and occasional rest.
+There are cases of occasional motion and occasional rest.

-We have now to take the assertion that all things are sometimes at rest and sometimes in motion and to confront it with the arguments previously advanced.
+What about the idea that all things are sometimes at rest and sometimes in motion?

 We must take our start as before from the possibilities that we distinguished just above.
 Either all things are at rest, or all things are in motion, or some things are at rest and others in motion.

-And if some things are at rest and others in motion, then it must be that either all things are sometimes at rest and sometimes in motion, or some things are always at rest and the remainder always in motion, or some of the things are always at rest and others always in motion while others again are sometimes at rest and sometimes in motion.
+If some things are at rest and others in motion, then it must be that either all things are sometimes at rest and sometimes in motion, or some things are always at rest and the remainder always in motion, or some of the things are always at rest and others always in motion while others again are sometimes at rest and sometimes in motion.

 It is impossible that all things should be at rest: nevertheless we may now repeat that assertion.
 We may point out that, even if it is really the case, as certain persons assert, that the existent is infinite and motionless, it certainly does not appear to be so if we follow sense-perception: many things that exist appear to be in motion.

 If there is such a thing as false opinion or opinion at all, there is also motion; and similarly if there is such a thing as imagination, or if it is the case that anything seems to be different at different times: for imagination and opinion are thought to be motions of a kind.

 But to investigate this question at allto seek a reasoned justification of a belief with regard to which we are too well off to require reasoned justification-implies bad judgement of what is better and what is worse, what commends itself to belief and what does not, what is ultimate and what is not.
 It is likewise impossible that all things should be in motion or that some things should be always in motion and the remainder always at rest.

 We have sufficient ground for rejecting all these theories in the single fact that we see some things that are sometimes in motion and sometimes at rest.

 It is no less impossible that some things should be always in motion and the remainder always at rest than that all things should be at rest or that all things should be in motion continuously.
-It remains, then, to consider whether all things are so constituted as to be capable both of being in motion and of being at rest, or whether, while some things are so constituted, some are always at rest and some are always in
-motion: for it is this last view that we have to show to be true.
+It remains, then, to consider whether all things are so constituted as to be capable both of being in motion and of being at rest, or whether, while some things are so constituted, some are always at rest and some are always in motion: for it is this last view that we have to show to be true.